 - Do you and your spouse get along well with the family you are looking to move near?

 - Do you and your family members have healthy boundaries?

 - What do you and your spouse feel is the best option for your family?

 No one wants to uproot their life only to find that they regret moving closer to family.
 It can damage relationships and cause hurt feelings if you don’t carefully think through your decision.

 Living close to family does provide many benefits that we’ve been able to enjoy, but it is not the right answer for everyone.
 Carefully consider the relationships and dynamics in your family.

-For some people, living further apart is the healthiest decision.
+For some people, moving away from family is the healthiest decision.
 Have open conversations with your spouse and be honest about any potential concerns.

 We’re fortunate to have healthy relationships and boundaries in my family.
 We can live close while still allowing space and autonomy.